 Bison used to number in the millions on the Great Plains, but animals in conservation herds now number less than 20,000 and are considered “near threatened.”

 Want to know more about the region's biodiversity?
-Download the Reserve Species List.
+Download the American Prairie Species List.

 Learn more about Montana's Species of Concern.